-Mount Fuji is undoubtedly the most iconic landmark in Japan and for obvious reasons.
-It is the highest volcano in Japan, the most beautiful, and it is located at about 62 mi (ca. 100 km) from Tokyo, the incredible megalopolis of Japan.
+Mount Fuji is undoubtedly the most iconic landmark in Japan, and for obvious reasons.
+It is the highest volcano in Japan, the most beautiful, and it is located about 62 mi (ca. 100 km) from Tokyo, the incredible megalopolis of Japan.
 Knowing all this, it’s not a surprise that almost every tourist wants to see Mount Fuji, but is it worthwhile to see the mountain from a very close distance?

 This doesn’t mean that Mt.
 Fuji is not worth seeing, but how you decide to see it is important so you don’t waste time during your travel.

 If you’re a tourist, I suppose you are fascinated by Mt.
 Fuji, and the day you decided to plan your itinerary Mt.
 Fuji was already on the list.
 I totally understand you.
 Going to Japan and not seeing Mt.
 Fuji will feel a little like going to New York and not seeing the Statue of Liberty.
 Well, not really the same thing because Mt.
 Fuji is much bigger, but you get the idea: both are well-known landmarks.

 Can you take pictures at the bottom of the Statue of Liberty?
 Yes.
 Are they great?
 No. Well, that’s what you can expect from seeing Mt.
 Fuji from the Fifth Station, which is the highest station open to the public before climbing the mountain.

 There’s nothing great to see at Mt.
 Fuji Fifth Station other than several shops and a few shrines, buses filled with tourists that went on a tour, and hikers preparing to climb Mt.
 Fuji.
 If you want to take a look at the Fifth Station, there’s a live cam from Fujigoko.tv website.